vanolucas/cv/README.md

 # CVcompiler

-Compile your Markdown CV to a beautiful single-page website.
+Compile your Markdown resume/CV to a beautiful single-page website.

+Here is an example.

 ## Run